 Famed Italian food writer Pellegrino Artusi, in presenting recipes for baccalà in his cookbook La Scienza in Cucina, repeatedly warned his readers not to expect miracles.
 However, he included more recipes for baccalà than for almost any other kind of fish, an indication that it met with his favor.

 Since it is heavily salted for preservation, all baccalà requires soaking before it can be used.
-Many Italian delicatessens sell pre-soaked baccalà on Fridays, but I prefer to buy it and soak it myself -- it's cheaper, and I can select the piece I want and tailor the soaking to fit it.
+Many Italian delicatessens sell pre-soaked baccalà on Fridays, but we prefer to buy it and soak it ourselves―it's cheaper, and we can select the piece we want and tailor the soaking to fit it.
 Salted baccalà comes 1/2- to 1-inch thick, in 3- to 6-inch wide pieces that are 12 to 18 inches long (7 to 15 cm by 30 to 45 cm), and are white on the flesh side.
 The flesh should be pliable, compact, and not feel woody; you should try to select a piece of uniform thickness so it will soak evenly.

 To prepare it, rinse the salt off and soak it in cold water for 12 or more hours, depending upon its thickness (refrigerate it during soaking in hot weather), changing the water 2 to 3 times.
 Once it has soaked, skin it, pick out the bones, and it's ready for use.